picarro-cchang/Brooks/experiments/firmware/pigss/boxer/README.markdown

 Hex file releases now have an extra attribute: `_mega` or `_whitfield`.
 Use `_mega` releases for the Arduino Mega, and `_whitfield` for Picarro's 90071 PCBs.

+### Version 1.1.0 ###

+This release supports two Topaz boards with the new system board -- Whitfield.
+You'll need to use the new 230.4k baud rate instead of the old 38.4k.

+Added the TZB.SN command.
+Note that you can't communicate with new Topaz boards until they have serial numbers.
+Getting the serial number is the system board's way of discovering the hardware.